Accessing Services with SSH

 Page last updated:

 This page assumes you are using Cloud Foundry Command Line Interface (cf CLI) v6.15.0 or later.

 This topic describes how to gain direct command line access to your deployed service instance.
-For example, you may need access to your database to execute raw SQL commands to edit the schema, import and export data, or debug application data issues.
+For example, you may need access to your database to execute raw SQL commands to edit the schema, import and export data, or debug app data issues.

 To establish direct command line access to a service, you deploy a host app and use its SSH and port forwarding features to communicate with the service instance through the app container.
 The technique outlined below works with TCP services such as MySQL or Redis.

 In your terminal window, log in to your deployment with